DorkSoul/ffmepg-downloader/README.md

-# NAS Video Downloader
+# Docker Video Downloader

+> [!CAUTION]
+> **LEGAL DISCLAIMER**: This software is intended for personal use only.
+Users must only download content they have the legal right to access and store (e.g., public domain content, content under free licenses, or content for which they have explicit permission).
+The developers of this software are not responsible for any misuse, copyright infringement, or violations of Terms of Service.
+Do not use this tool for commercial purposes or to distribute copyrighted material without permission.

-A self-hosted video downloader designed for UGREEN NAS (and other Docker environments) that downloads videos and streams using FFmpeg with browser-based authentication support.
+A self-hosted video downloader designed for Docker environments that downloads videos and streams using FFmpeg with browser-based authentication support.

 ## Features